Threads, Echoes, and Ink

 Juan Moreno Gonzalez

 This talk aims to explore the Jewish and Muslim cultural heritage of Spain, providing a brief summary of its most important exponents and achievements.
-It will also discuss some of the surviving manuscripts that were produced by this culture and are preserved at the library of Cambridge.
+It will also discuss some of the surviving manuscripts that were produced by this culture and are preserved at the library in Cambridge.
 Finally, it will conclude with a reflection on how this heritage is perceived in modern-day Spain.

 How to Sound Like a Safe City: The Regulation of Musical Instruments, Bells, and Noise in Fourteenth-Century Barcelona